andruschak/openai-gym-retro/README.md

 ## Sonic the Hedgehog 2 (Genesis)

+Brainstorming
+- possible to get stuck in a rocking motion - as seen in the gif
+- backtracking might be a better strategy in some cases?
+- rings can be gotten and lost; each coin grants fitness. what about loss?
+- add fitness for increased score
+- add fitness for collecting power ups. some wear off, some dont

 Notes
 - 16bit architecture, limiting memory to 2byte chunks
 - xpos variable provided to track sonics position
 - sonic will rock in place depending on the obstacle in front of him.
-This caused the frame counter to never reset when sonic got stuck - forcing the full 9m59s before trying again
+This caused the frame counter to never reset when sonic got stuck - forcing the full 9m59s before trying again.
+Should do a xpos max count, if not increased over x frames, terminate.

 Similarily to mario, sonic never completed his initial run.
 There was a bug in my original counter that did not take into account rocking for an extended period of distance within a given amount of time.
 This triggered the DONE event, however, sonic never completed the course.